ADVERTISEMENT

 Be at least as smart as the beasts.

-None of us are entitled to another day, so use your time well.
+None of us is entitled to another day, so use your time well.

 An epic putdown of fools in any era.